401ode/tools/non-data-python.md

 - [iSort](https://pypi.org/project/isort/) - Will intelligently and elegantly sort your module imports at the top of your .py file.
 Compatible with Black.

+## Image Manipulation

+- [Pillow](https://pillow.readthedocs.io/en/5.2.x/) - A fork of an old-school, but incredibly powerful, project called Python Imaging Library or PIL, this is much easier to use and just as powerful.

 ## Reference